Cacti/plugin_maint/README.md

 # maint

-The Cacti maint plugin is for the scheduling of maintenace so that Thold / Webseer / Other plugins will not alert during that time period.
+The Cacti maint plugin is for the scheduling of maintenance so that Thold / Webseer / Other plugins will not alert during that time period.

 ## Installation